Health Blog

 • ImageCare Guilderland, 3757 Carman Road, Suite 102, Schenectady, NY 12303

-If you have a specific question about the test, please call the office directly or ask your primary care physician.
+Please note if your insurance doesn’t cover the test, there is a self-pay fee of $90 at the time of service.
+If you have a specific question about the test, please call the office directly or ask your provider.

 All News